All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 If you have a rapid heart rate as part of your sick sinus syndrome, you may need additional treatments to control these rhythms:

-- Radiofrequency ablation of atrial fibrillation.
+Cardiac ablation for atrial fibrillation.
 This procedure is similar to AV node ablation.
-However, in this case, ablation targets the tissue that triggers atrial fibrillation.
+However, in this case, ablation targets heart tissues that can lead to atrial fibrillation.
 This actually eliminates atrial fibrillation itself, rather than just preventing it from reaching the ventricles.

 Lifestyle and home remedies

-- Exercise and eat a healthy diet.
-Live a heart-healthy lifestyle by exercising regularly and eating a healthy, low-fat diet that's rich in fruits, vegetables and whole grains and low in saturated fats and simple sugars.
+Exercise and eat a healthy diet.
+Live a heart-healthy lifestyle by exercising regularly.
+Eat a diet with generous portions of nonstarchy vegetables, fruit and whole grains and modest portions of fish, lean meats, poultry and dairy.

-- Don't use illegal drugs.
-Talk to your doctor about an appropriate program for you if you need help ending illegal drug use.
+Don't use illegal drugs.
+Talk to your doctor about an appropriate program if you need help ending illegal drug use.